submitted by hr@augsburg.edu

 submitted by pearsong@augsburg.edu

-The Writing Center Is Open!
+The Writing Center is open Today!

 In the Lindell Library in person (drop-in only): Sunday 4-8pm and Monday- Thursday 2-8pm